acrocombe/pp6calculator/README.md

 Installation
 ------------
-Included is the pp6calculator.cpp file, to use the program, run a compiler and then run the outputted executable.
+Included is the pp6calculator.cpp file, to use the program, compile the source code and then run the outputted executable.